Skip to main content

 • Community organizations

-You additionally should include individuals that can advise on the needs of students, staff and families with disabilities, as well as focus on racial, ethnic, linguistic and religious diversity within your planning team.
+You additionally should include individuals that can advise on the needs of students, staff, and families with disabilities, as well as focus on racial, ethnic, linguistic, and religious diversity within your planning team.

 Assessing Potential Campus Threats

 Every higher education institution will face distinct planning needs, and one plan cannot meet the needs of every campus.
-Therefore, it’s important that your institution understand its specific threats and risks, then develops a plan to align with each—from power outages to severe weather to acts of violence.
+Therefore, it’s important that your institution understands its specific threats and risks, then develops a plan to align with each—from power outages to severe weather to acts of violence.

 Threats for a higher education institution can vary in cause and severity.
 The Disaster Resilient Universities (DRU) Network identifies seven types of potential threats: